Facebook & Forums

 Fruit Tube™ - Choose a Category

-Please select a video category or subcategory using the drop-down list at right.
+Please select a video category or subcategory using the drop-down list above.

 On the second day of October, Tom picks and savors Flavor Finale Pluot®, Coffeecake persimmon, Parfianka and Eversweet pomegranates.
 Discussion includes when to harvest pomegranates and late season apples, plus fall season orchard chores: pick up fallen fruit, stay ahead of weeds, replenish mulch.

 - For best quality fruit and to prevent limb breakage, thin the crop early and aggressively.
 Also discussed: minimal irrigation, low-nitrogen fertilizing and the benefits of mulch.
 Plus, first summer pruning of the demo low-cut trees for size control, improved air circulation and sunlight penetration.